sandermak/java-next-labs/01-modules/02-services-begin/README.md

 Remember, you can use the Java 9+ JavaDoc to find out in which (JDK) module an API lives.
 Expose the `JdkLogging` implementation just as you did with the `PlainLogging`.

-Compiling and running the application now shows the output of both `Logging` implementations.
+Compiling and running the application (don't forget to add `logger.jdk` to the `compilerun.sh` script) now shows the output of both `Logging` implementations.

 ## Bonus Step
 Look at the `stream` method on `ServiceLoader`.